david-salac/crinita/SECURITY.md

 We would like to say thank you to anyone who has raised any pertinent issue already.
 We really do appreciate this as this is the leading force for innovations and improvements.

+## Where to find GitHub page
+Crinita GitHub project is located at https://github.com/david-salac/crinita